tonethar/IGME-430-Spring-2021/core-skills/6-first-node-web-service.md

 ## IV.
 Implementing the `/random-number` endpoint

-- Now let's get the `/random-number` endpoint working
+- Now let's get the `/random-number` endpoint working - this is the *web service* part of our project
 - Try to figure it out on your own - here are some tips - we'll also walk through the entire process of getting this working on the video (linked above):
   - don't forget that you ned to reboot your server to see the code changes - by pressing **control-C** on your keyboard
   - modify `getRandomNumberJSON()` so that it return a number between `0` and `max`